MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-metallb.md

 Follow these steps to verify that the control plane is reachable:

-1. Configure your local `kubectl` environment to point to your AKS on Azure Stack HCI and Windows Server cluster.
+1. Configure your local `kubectl` environment to point to your AKS cluster.
 You can use the [Get-AksHciCredential](./reference/ps/get-akshcicredential.md) PowerShell command to access your cluster using `kubectl`.

 2. Run `kubectl get nodes` and verify that you get a response from the API server.